netcup-community/community-tutorials/community-tutorials/wireguard/README.md

 This is an advenced version of https://github.com/SanCraftDev/Debian-Setup/blob/main/README.md#wireguard-vpn

 # Requirements
-You need a Debian Server with an Internet Connection, which is accessible from the internet ​over a static IP or over a DynDNS address on a port of your choice.
+You need a Debian Server with an Internet Connection, which is accessible from the internet over a static IP or over a DynDNS address on a port of your choice.
 You also need root permissions on your server.

 # Step 1 - Installing Wireguard
 First you need to connect to your server over ssh.